 Independent Learning Tasks

 We ask our students to complete Independent Learning Tasks (ILTs), which is our phrase for ‘homework’.
-The important thing is students complete each ILT independently, outside their normal lessons.
-It doesn’t matter if students work on them at home or in the academy.
+They can be completed at home, or in the Library.

 Download your planner in PDF format

 Planners and grids